tip0x/polygonafrica2022/POSBridge/README.md

 * run `yarn remixd -s /absolute/path/to/relearningculture/tokenBridge --remix-ide https://remix-alpha.ethereum.org/`
 * Go to *https://remix-alpha.ethereum.org/*
 * Choose **localhost** from workspaces dropdown and click on **Connect**
-* You should be able to see the project folder in the remix file explorer panel
+* You should be able to see the project folder in the remix file explorer panel and deploy your oen custom contracts.
 ### Contract Deployments
 #### Standard requirement for mapped custom ERC20 token